Women's Studies

 Theories and Politics of Sexuality | TPS

-This concentration emphasizes scholarly ways of theorizing sex, sexual identities, and the significance of sexualities in social organization and culture as they intersect with other social systems.
+This specialization emphasizes research and scholarly ways of theorizing sex and sexualities in social organization and culture and their connections with other social factors.

 Students will take: